The Ageing Process

 Our bodies use collagen, the body's most abundant protein, to preserve our youth and aid our bodies in their daily movements.
 Collagen provides support for the connective tissues, bones, joints, muscles, and ligaments, as well as encouraging healthy and strong hair, skin, and nails.
 Overall, collagen is our natural fountain of youth!
 However, after the age of 25, our bodies do not produce nearly as much collagen and the aging process gradually becomes more noticeable and our bodies' limitations eventually change to adapt.
 While we may not naturally produce the same levels of collagen as we did in our youth, we can support our diets with collagen supplements to counter the change.

-The Types of Collagen
+Overview of The Types of Collagen

 There are sixteen types of collagen present in the body, which make up approximately a third of the body's protein composition.
 These sixteen types of collagen can be categorized into four main groups dependent on the body systems that they support and their structure.